fort-vault/fortvault-documentation/MPC_HIGH_LEVEL_DESCRIPTION.md

 - the master must verify all returned signatures,
 - otherwise `/tss/derive` fails.

 The attestation signer key is separate from the MPC custody key share.
-It proves that an MPC node attested the generated address; it does not allow custody signing or fund movement.
+It proves that an MPC node attested the derived public key and wallet context; it does not allow custody signing or fund movement.

+The visible blockchain address is verified separately by deriving the address from the attested public key according to the selected address format, such as EVM, Tron Base58, or Bitcoin P2WPKH.

 ## Transaction Signing